SCOPE OF THIS CHAPTER

 - Ensure that the parents are involved in planning for the child and explore whether the child's needs may be more appropriately met by providing services to the child and parent at home;

-- Encourage the parents to draw up a written agreement (it may be helpful to use a Placement Information Record as a guide) with the foster carers as to their respective expectations and responsibilities in relation to the fostering arrangement including financial arrangements and the child's contact with his or her parents and other significant family members;
+- Encourage the parents to draw up a written agreement (it may be helpful to use Appendix 2: Private Fostering - Written Agreement) with the foster carers as to their respective expectations and responsibilities in relation to the fostering arrangement including care arrangements, medical consent, financial arrangements and the child's contact with their parents and other significant family members;

 - Where the child has already been placed, check that the financial matters are in order and the contact arrangements are working;